robertdebock/robertdebock.github.io/my-manifesto.md

 ## Packages
 A package should be autonomously:
-- Installable
+- Installable.
-- updateable
+- updateable.
-- Removable
+- Removable.
-- Reinstallable
+- Reinstallable.

 ## Configuration management
 A configuration management contains:
-- References to files
+- References to files.
-- configuration files
+- configuration files.
-- Commands for configuration
+- Commands for configuration.

 ## Simplicity
 - Code should be understandable by anybody.
 If it's to difficult to draw on a single piece of paper, simplify it.